Tamil Encyclopedia: Contributors

 In total, 2240 scholars have contributed to various articles in these 10 volumes.

-A second revised edition for this encyclopedia was planned with 12 volumes of 1000 pages each.
-But the plan didn't materialize due to various reasons.
+A second revised edition for this encyclopaedia was planned with 12 volumes of 1000 pages each.
+But the plan did not materialise due to various reasons.

 The entire Kalaikkalanjiam is available online at the Tamil Virtual Academy website.

-In 2014, Tamil Development Academy donated all 10 volumes under Creative Commons Share-Alike 3.0 license based on Tamil Wikipedia contributors' request.
-Along with this, 10 volumes of Kuzhandhaigal Kalaikkalanjiam was also released under Creative Commons license.
+In 2014, Tamil Development Academy donated all 10 volumes under Creative Commons Share-Alike 3.0 licence based on Tamil Wikipedia contributors' request.
+Along with this, 10 volumes of Kuzhandhaigal Kalaikkalanjiam was also released under Creative Commons licence.